-Table Base Informat Population Approach S ervices A Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 1.1: Pipeline Details No BoP Reference cells in the template Pipeline details Actual Pipeline Location and LengthThe data is sourced either from the original as-built survey data, or where that is not available from the results of intelligent pigging data.Number of CustomersScheduling Tool and Invoices - Scheduling tool compiles data from emails from various shippers in order to complete the nominations, schedules and deliveries for each service.Service Type As per pipeline type on AEMC's gas scheme register https://www.aemc.gov.au/energy- system/gas/gas-scheme-register and meets the definition of a transmission pipeline under the National Gas Law.
-Pipeline Location and Length The pipeline lengths are calculated in the Geographic Information System (GIS) by summing the geometric lengths of the pipeline and all its laterals.
-Number of Customers Determined Based on scheduling tool and invoices.
-N/A Table 1.2: Pipeline No BoP Reference cells in the template Pipeline services provided Actual Based on current service offerings Based on current service offerings as described below.
-Service description
+Table Name Base Information Population Approach Source Methodology Accumentions Table Name Reference ltem Actual / Estimate Source methodology Assumptions Table 1.1: Pipeline Details No BoP Reference cells in the template Pipeline details Actual Pipeline Location and LengthThe data is sourced either from the original as-built survey data, or where that is not available from the results of intelligent pigging data.Number of CustomersPypIT System (defined below) per description below for the Table 5.1 Weighted Average PricesService Type As per pipeline type on AEMC's gas Pipeline Location and Length The pipeline lengths are calculated in the Geographic Information System ( GIS ) by summing the geometric lengths of the pipeline and all its laterals.
+Number of Customers Determined from a revenue report run in PypIT outlining the breakdown of revenue by service type and shipper.
+The report was run for the relevant period to determine the number of shippers whom we have earnt revenue from.
+N/A Table 1.2: Pipeline Services Provided No BoP Reference cells in the template Pipeline services provided Actual PypIT (Is the billing/invoicing system used by DDP which provides the detailed breakdown of volumes and revenue data by service type and shipper as well as the corresponding contract information).
+Based on current service offerings as described below.
+Service description A revenue transaction report that discloses revenue by service types, was downloaded from